4v3ngR/c1200_root_shell/other_notes/enable_wds_web_interface.md

 4. Search for `wds2g_wds5g_compatible` and change the value from `no` to `yes`.

+5. Also search for and edit `wds_show`.
+Change from `no` to `yes`.

-5. Save the file.
+6. Save the file.

-6. Write the `profile` file back to the `profile` partition
+7. Write the `profile` file back to the `profile` partition

    ```sh
    nvrammanager -w profile -p profile
    ```

-7. Reboot the router
+8. Reboot the router

-8. After the reboot, load the web interface and observe the WDS summary is in the advanced tab, and the settings are visibile within the advanced settings page.
+9. After the reboot, load the web interface and observe the WDS summary is in the advanced tab, and the settings are visibile within the advanced settings page.